 In house labs:

-$50 fecal floatation by centrifugation AND FECAL ANTIGENS and giardia antigen
+$59 fecal floatation by centrifugation AND FECAL PCR

-Fecal antigens are a very sensitive fecal test and handy because some worms may intermittently shed their eggs into the stool.
+Fecal PCR testing a very sensitive fecal test and handy because some worms may intermittently shed their eggs into the stool.
 The fecal float is long what we had to identify worms.
-Fecal Antigens is a newer fancy test for whipworms, hookworms, and roundworms, giardia and many other parasites.
+Fecal PCR is a newer fancy test for whipworms, hookworms, and roundworms, giardia and many other parasites.
 The fecal PCR tests for the 20 most common parasites that dogs get and the 22 most common parasites that cats carry.
 We now test all annual fecal samples via fecal PCR testing.
 59 bucks is a steal for this comprehensive fecal test.
 Furthermore, if your pet has hookworms, we will know if it is likely the emerging multi-drug resistant hookworm.
 And if your pet has Giardia (which is not uncommon here in moist humid South Florida), it will tell us if it is the type that typically affects animals versus the strain that typically affects humans.

-$65 urinalysis (whether sent to a lab or done by Dr. Sutton), $17.50 for in house urine culture screen if with a profile.
-If we obtain the urine via ultrasound guided cystocentesis we charge $20 to help pay for our fancy ultrasound and expertise.
-If we obtain the sample by ultrasound guided cystocentesis we include an in-house backup urine culture biplate at $7.50.
+$74.50 urinalysis (performed STAT in house with our SediVue machine).
+If we obtain the urine via ultrasound guided cystocentesis we charge $23 to help pay for our fancy ultrasound and expertise.
+If we obtain the sample by ultrasound guided cystocentesis we include an in-house backup urine culture biplate at $8.
 If bacteria grow we can later submit this culture media to Antech lab for a very reasonable fee.